 Recoverable Damages in a Long Island Car Accident Case

-As your legal team, we will determine what types of damages you are eligible to recover as we conduct our investigation and assess your range of losses and after carefully analyzing our findings, we will work to put a value on your case..
+As your legal team, we will determine what types of damages you are eligible to recover as we conduct our investigation and assess your range of losses and after carefully analyzing our findings, we will work to put a value on your case.
+Learn about the difference between bodily and personal injury.
 Some common types of damages that are recoverable in car accident cases include:

 - Emergency medical treatment and related expenses